Head, Physics and Space Sciences

-Supermassive black holes lie at the heart of Dr. Batcheldor's research.
+My research started with the supermassive black holes.
 These exotic objects, whose masses can reach billions of times that of the Sun, have been observed at, or near, the centers of galaxies.
-Dr. Batcheldor uses photometric, spectroscopic and polarimetric techniques to examine the role that supermassive black holes have played in the evolution of galaxies.
+I use photometric, spectroscopic, and polarimetric techniques to examine the role that supermassive black holes may have played in the evolution of galaxies.
 How galaxies form and evolve is one of the greatest mysteries still remaining in contemporary astrophysics; do they coalesce from giant clouds of gas, or via huge cosmic collisions?
 Similarly, do supermassive black holes get their huge masses from the accretion of gas that produces the quasar and active galaxy phenomena, by merging with one another, or a mixture of the two?

-In the last decade, important clues to these questions have been provided by both observation and theoretical predictions.
+In the last decade, important clues to these questions have been provided by both observations and theoretical predictions.
 First, seemingly tight correlations between the masses of central black holes and properties of the host galaxies have been observed.
-This lead Dr. Batcheldor to form "The M-Sigma Project", a program funded by the Space Telescope Science Institute, to determine the precise nature of these observed relations.
-If confirmed, this work will provide important evidence for the theory that black holes and galaxies are coeval.
-Second, models of supermassive black hole collisions using numerical relativity have predicted that post-merger black holes may be "kicked" from the centers of galaxies; Dr. Batcheldor is searching for the observational signature of such offsets.
+This lead me to conduct research, funded by the Space Telescope Science Institute, to determine the precise nature of these observed relations.
+If confirmed, this work would have provided important evidence for the theory that black holes and galaxies are coeval.
+However, it seems that these observed relations can easily be reproduced simply by considering the intrinsic selection effects that come with studying supermassive black holes.
+Second, models of supermassive black hole collisions using numerical relativity have predicted that post-merger black holes may be "kicked" from the centers of galaxies.
+I have been searching for the observational signature of such offsets, and serendipitously found one in the iconic galaxy M87.

-The majority of Dr. Batcheldor's research requires spatial resolutions that are unobtainable on the ground.
-Consequently, he has become a frequent user of the Hubble Space Telescope, and has performed an on-orbit re-calibration of the NICMOS instrument to allow 2 micron imaging polarimetry at a level of one percent.
-However, working with members of the Space Telescope Science Institute in Baltimore, Dr. Batcheldor has recently shown that Hubble is reaching its limit in terms of answering the remaining, and varied, questions regarding supermassive black holes.
-Therefore, he is actively involved in developing the next generation of space-based detectors that are likely to be used on-board the space-based telescopes of the future.
+The majority of my research requires spatial resolutions and sensitivities that are unobtainable on the ground.
+Consequently, I have become a frequent user of the Hubble Space Telescope, and have performed an on-orbit re-calibration of the NICMOS instrument to allow 2 micron imaging polarimetry at a level of one percent.
+However, working with members of the Space Telescope Science Institute in Baltimore, I have shown that Hubble is reaching its limit in terms of answering the remaining, and varied, questions regarding supermassive black holes.
+This has precipitated my active involvement with the development of the next generation of space-based detectors that are likely to be used on-board the space-based telescopes of the future.

 BSc (Hons) Astronomy University of Hertfordshire 2001